MiyaSteven/lab-06-back-end/README.md

 Actual time needed to complete: 1 hour 5 minutes

 Number and name of feature: 4 Errors

 Estimate of time needed to complete: 1 hour

 Start time: 1:35

+Finish time: 2:00

+Actual time needed to complete: 25 minutes

+Number and name of feature: 5 .map

+Estimate of time needed to complete: 1 hour

+Start time: 9:00

+Finish time: 9:30

+Actual time needed to complete: 30 minutes

+Number and name of feature: 6 Location API

+Estimate of time needed to complete: 1 hour

+Start time: 9:30

+Finish time: 10:30

+Actual time needed to complete: 1 hour

+Number and name of feature: 7 Weather API

+Estimate of time needed to complete: 3 hour

+Start time: 10:30

+Finish time: 11:30

+Actual time needed to complete: 1 hour

+Number and name of feature: 8 Hiking API

+Estimate of time needed to complete: 3 hour

+Start time: 12:00

+Finish time: 1:15

+Actual time needed to complete: 1 hour 15 minutes

+Number and name of feature:

+Estimate of time needed to complete:

+Start time:

 Finish time: